Ahmed-Naserelden/Astro-Success-Analytics/README.md

-# Applied Data Science Capstone: Winning the Space Race
+# Astro-Success-Analytics: Winning the Space Race

 This repository contains the final project for the **Applied Data Science Capstone**, where I applied data science techniques to analyze and predict success factors in the **Space Race**.
 This project follows the complete data science workflow, from data acquisition to machine learning model building and evaluation.